Harvey Airfield: History

-Harvey Airfield was established in 1944 by Noble and Eldon Harvey and Wesley Loback on the Harvey family's property.
-In 1947, the family added a restaurant, an administration building, and a maintenance shop.
+Harvey Airfield was established in 1944 by Noble and Eldon Harvey and Wesley Loback on the Harvey family's property, which had previously hosted a barnstorming event in 1911.
+A restaurant, an administration building, and a maintenance shop were added to the airfield by the Harvey family in 1947.
 The airfield was run by Eldon and Marjorie until Richard and Kandace Harvey began managing airfield operations in the early 1970s.
 After Richard Harvey died due to cancer in 1995, Kandace Harvey took over ownership and operation of the airport with her four children.
-They manage the airfield to date.

 Like many small airports, Harvey Field provides flight training in small airplanes and helicopters.
 The airport also provides other traditional services offered by aviation fixed-base operators, including avgas and aircraft maintenance.
 The airport is located outside the Seattle-Tacoma International Airport Class B airspace but is underneath the 30-nm veil that requires an altitude encoding transponder for aircraft equipped with an electrical system.

+The airport is located in the floodplain of the Snohomish River, which has periodically flooded the runway, including a major flood in 1990; a levee was built in 1995.
+In 2005, the Snohomish County government petitioned the Federal Emergency Management Agency (FEMA) to reclassify the area around Harvey Airfield as a former flood hazard zone to allow for development and potential expansion.
+The action and other studies to determine impact on the local environment were opposed by local residents and later the City of Snohomish due to potential noise and traffic issues in addition to flood hazards.
+The asphalt runway was resurfaced in 2021.

+In 2024, Harvey proposed replacement of the existing runway with a shorter, 2,400 ft runway shifted to the south and west to improve visibility.
+The project would require the realignment of Airport Way on the south side of the property.

 Notable incidents

-In October 1978, a Douglas C-54 Skymaster arrived at Harvey Airfield and landed on then-Runway 32, striking its left wingtip on a dead tree and demolishing a Chevrolet van with its right main landing gear.
+In October 1978, a Douglas C-54 Skymaster arrived at Harvey Airfield and landed on runway 32 (now 33), striking its left wingtip on a dead tree and demolishing a Chevrolet van with its right main landing gear.
 In spite of damage, the plane landed successfully and later successfully flew out to nearby Arlington Municipal Airport for repairs.